UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/UbuntuVM/README.md

         ![Erase disk](Images\CLVp2s6.webp)

     7. Select drive & hit "Install now"
-        The drive number should indicate the amount of space you had allocated for the vm ie. ....32 gb ATA ...
+        The drive number should indicate the amount of space you had allocated for the VM ie. ....32 gb ATA ...
-        Currently can't recall exactly what drive, hopefully there is only 1 drive available, since it's a vm
+        Currently can't recall exactly what drive, hopefully there is only 1 drive available, since it's a VM

     8. Write Changes to disk
         Confirming what drive to write to.
 Just hit next after confirming the correct drive